Farnworth railway station: Services

 There is an hourly service northbound to Southport via Bolton and Wigan Wallgate and southwards and eastwards to Manchester Victoria and Stalybridge throughout the day Mondays to Fridays.
-A small number of early morning services run to/from Wigan North Western.
+A small number of early morning and evening services run to/from Wigan North Western.

 Services were suspended for several months due to the tunnel and station upgrade works mentioned above – they have now resumed, as the project has been completed.
 Originally planned to end in October 2015, this was subsequently extended to the December 2015 timetable change.
-The extension to the works was caused by excessive wet sand deposits being discovered in the overlaying land by Network Rail engineers, severely hampering progress of the boring machine.
+The extension to the works was caused by excessive wet sand deposits being discovered in the overlaying land by Network Rail engineers, severely hampering the progress of the boring machine.
 The station reopened (along with the tunnel) on 14 December 2015.

-Prior to the May 2018 timetable change, no evening weekday service operated aside from a solitary late evening train to Bolton and Wigan.
-As of July 2018, Saturday trains were replaced by buses as a result of ongoing engineering line blockages to progress the delayed electrification scheme mentioned previously (which was more than two years behind schedule) – this was finally completed in November 2018 and Saturday trains began running again the following month.
+Before the May 2018 timetable change, no evening weekday service operated aside from a solitary late evening train to Bolton and Wigan.
+As of July 2018, Saturday trains were replaced by buses as a result of ongoing engineering line blockages to progress the delayed electrification scheme mentioned previously (which was more than two years behind schedule) – this was finally completed in November 2018, and Saturday trains began running again the following month.